A New Perspective on Self-Love (And How to Increase It)

 I don't know about you but self-love can feel daunting at times.
-Some mornings you love yourself.
-Other mornings it proves somewhat difficult.
+Some mornings loving yourself comes naturally.
+Other mornings it feels almost impossible.
 Some days you know how to do it.
 Other days it’s as if you’ve never even tried.
-Some days begin with self-love and by lunch time you can’t find even an ounce of it floating in the ocean that is your life.
+Some days begin with self-love, and by lunchtime you can't seem to find even an ounce of it.

-It’s in these failed attempts at self-love that you may be tempted to blame yourself and perpetuate the cycle of anything but self-love.
+It's often in these moments that we're most tempted to blame ourselves, inadvertently creating the very cycle that keeps self-love feeling so far away.
 And it’s in these moments that I urge you to refrain from the societal and cultural thinking that led you so far from self-love in the first place, and to consider this instead:

 What if we've been construing self-love all wrong?